Cincinnati riots of 2001: Disturbance

 Many of the damaged downtown businesses resumed normal operations the next day.
 But, at nightfall on April 11, another interval of unrest broke out downtown as nothing had yet been done in retribution for the killing of Timothy Thomas, and more businesses were damaged and looted.
-A number of white motorists were allegedly pulled from their cars and beaten.
 Sporadic incidents continued the next evening, and a police crackdown resulted in another 82 arrests.
 By April 12, many downtown businesses did not open, and workers for many others refused to go downtown.
 A third night of unrest continued that evening, causing further damage.

 The morning of April 13, Cincinnati Mayor Charles J. Luken announced a citywide curfew from 8 p.m. to 6 a.m. for all but work travelers.
 He also declared a state of emergency and brought in 125 Ohio Highway Patrol troopers to assist with policing.
 In all, 800 people were arrested for violating curfew conditions.
 This curfew did not extend to the city's suburbs, prompting some criticism from Cincinnati residents of uneven enforcement of the curfew.

 April 14 was the day of Timothy Thomas' funeral.
 Police kept a helicopter airborne and stationed police two blocks from the service.
 About 2,000 protesters began a peaceful march downtown following the service.
 A procession of 30 from the funeral marched to the intersection of Elm and Liberty streets.
 A group of seven law enforcement personnel arrived in patrol cruisers and fired bean bag ammunition into a crowd of 20, injuring four, including two children.
 Police contended they were acting under orders to disperse a large crowd blocking the intersection, while witnesses claimed the police did not provide warning and singled out black members of the group.